epfl-theos/koopmans/README.rst

 Contact
 -------
-Written and maintained by Edward Linscott and Riccardo De Gennaro (2020-)
+Written and maintained by Edward Linscott, Riccardo De Gennaro, and Nicola Colonna (2020-)

 For help and feedback email edward.linscott@gmail.com